 Introduced in 2011, the Pupil Premium is a sum of money give to schools each year to improve the academic performance of children from low income families.
 The funding is intended to directly benefit the children who are eligible and ensure they flourish at school.
 Each school can choose how they spend the Pupil Premium grant but they must be confident that it is making a difference for those children.
-Details of how St Luke’s utilise the funding is available on our website in the policies section and via the following link: DS Strategy – 18-19 Review
+Details of how St Luke’s utilise the funding is available below.

 St Luke’s Church of England School is committed to ensuring that every one of our students can live life to the full.
 We commit to using our Pupil Premium funding to remove any barriers that a child eligible for the Pupil Premium funding may have and to ensure they have the very best educational experience that allows them to flourish, secure an aspirational next step and have the confidence to take that step.

 You can find out more about the Government rationale behind the funding by visiting: www.gov.uk/guidance/pupil-premium-effective-use-and-accountability#payments